transcom/mymove/docs/database/migrate-the-database.md

 ## Zero-Downtime Migrations

 As a good practice, all of our migrations should create a database state that works both with the current version of the application code _and_ the new version of the application code.
 This allows us to run migrations before the new app code is live without creating downtime for our users.
 More in-depth list of migrations that might cause issues are outlined in our [google drive](https://docs.google.com/document/d/1q-Ho5NINRPpsHQI-DjmLrDlzHsBh-hUc).

+[strong-migrations](https://github.com/ankane/strong_migrations) is another great resource with detailed documentation and an exhaustive list of dangerous operations.
+The code examples are for Rails, but the same principles apply.

 Eg: If we need to rename a column, doing a traditional rename would cause the app to fail if the database changes went live before the new application code (pointing to the new column name) went live.
 Instead, this should be done in a two-stage process.